andreas-glaser/necesse-docker-compose/README.md

 - Optional `PUID`/`PGID` remap for rootless Docker hosts and custom volume ownership.

 ## Quickstart
-1. Clone the repo and change into it:
+1. Clone the repo and change into it (SSH shown; substitute HTTPS if you do not have Git configured with keys):
    ```bash
    git clone git@github.com:andreas-glaser/necesse-docker-compose.git
    cd necesse-docker-compose